shahidzain67/av-stpa/STPA/level-1/stpa.md

       Apollo does not provide shift to neutral command when in autonomous mode and required by a throttle malfunction
     </td>
     <td class="Providing">
-      Apollo provides shift to neutral command when the vehicle is moving<br><br>
+      Apollo provides shift to neutral command when the vehicle is moving and there is no throttle malfunction<br><br>
       Apollo provides shift to neutral command when autonomous driving is not active
     </td>
     <td class="Too Early / Too Late / Out of Order">